wotakumoe/wotaku/docs/guides/music/echo.md

 - If a new update is found, you'll be prompted to install it.
 - After installation, restart Echo.

+### Adding account
+To access personalized content, playlists, and streaming features, add your account.
+To add an account,
+- Go to :material-symbols-settings-outline-rounded: **Settings** -> :material-symbols-stream-rounded: **Extension**
+- Then click on the music streaming extension you want to link.
+- Click :material-symbols-login-rounded: **Login** and follow the instructions.

 ### Playing music
 By default, Echo is an offline music player.
 You have to install [music extensions](#installing-extension) to stream music.